oemebamo/ecological-footprint/README.md

-# 🌳 Ecological Footprint
+# 🌳 My Ecological Footprint

-Keeping a log on those activities that leave a big ecological footprint, and whether or not I'm compensating for it in any way.
+Keeping a log on those activities that leave a big ecological footprint, and whether or not I'm compensating for it in any way, in an effort to reduce my impact.

 - ✈️ [Flight Tracker](flight-tracker.md)
 - 💃 [Energy Consumption House](energy-consumption-house.md)